 Art Week Exeter’s purpose is to widen access to, and participation in, the diverse forms of contemporary and traditional art in Exeter.
-2017 is AWE’s second year.
+2018 is AWE’s third year.

 Bringing together professional and amateur, student and established artists, we seek to promote and support artists and organisations working together.
 The upshot, we hope, is that Exeter is nationally recognised as a destination city for art lovers and the culturally curious.

-AWE was constituted as a Community Interest Company in September 2016.
-It has a board of four members and takes direction from a wide range of associates and participant-led groups.
-We are indebted to Exeter Cultural Partnership, Visual Arts South West, Exeter Visual Arts Forum and the Creative Hub for their support.
-The event is funded by Exeter City Council, with additional corporate sponsorship.
+AWE was constituted as a community interest company in September 2016.
+It currently has a board of three members and takes direction from a wide range of associates, organisations and participant-led groups.
+These include Exeter Visual Arts Forum, Exeter Cultural Partnership and Visual Arts South West.
+Art Week Exeter CIC is funded by Arts Council England and a mosaic of public and corporate funds.

 Many thanks to everyone who has played a part, worn a t-shirt, wielded a drill or shared the message this year, it’s certainly been a tough one.

 Massive kudos to the artists, curators, producers, organisers, venues, sponsors and audiences (that’s you – this is all worthless if you’re not enjoying it!).